Layla Miller: Messiah Complex

-Divided We Stand

-Despite being trapped in an alternate future, Layla is still seen interacting with Jamie as a figment of his imagination.
-This figment serves as "stuff [Jamie] knows deep down", appearing in moments of self-realization, such as when Jamie admitted to himself that he knows about Siryn's pregnancy.

-It is implied in Layla's final words in the story—'but not the right stuff' (in response to Jamie's 'I'm Jamie.
-I know stuff.')—as well as her eight days in a trance in the Layla Miller one-shot (after which she whispers the same lines she says to Jamie, 'One of us, One of us') that this 'figment' of Jamie's imagination is actually Layla contacting Jamie to give him some guidance.

-The Summers Rebellion

-Layla eventually escapes the camp and helps a new mutant called Linqon.
-After revealing to some people an operation called Operation Purity, which involves every citizen being tested for mutant genes, she goes to Atlantic City and meets up with Cyclops and his daughter Ruby.
-Together with Ruby, she initiates the Summers Rebellion.
-Layla is last seen stating that, while she is unsure of the future, she is confident in her ability to "know stuff."

 Layla eventually returns to the past, though she is considerably older than when she had departed.
 Assuming the guise of a nun, she begins working alongside John Maddox, a duplicate of Jamie Madrox who had chosen to live a domestic life with his family.
-Upon arriving at John’s church, Layla encounters Jamie at the moment he is attempting to take his own life.
+Upon arriving at John's church, Layla encounters Jamie at the moment he is attempting to take his own life.
 She intervenes, prevents the act, and discloses her true identity, leaving Jamie visibly shocked.
-She reveals herself to be a holographic projection and takes Jamie into the alternate future.
-When Layla and Jamie return to the future, Jamie meets Ruby, who berates Layla for traveling back in time when warned not to.
-The group is then attacked by Sentinels.

 After Layla and Jamie argue about how they never came for one another, the two finally give into their emotions and share a kiss.
 Jamie is awkward about starting a relationship with Layla, feeling she is still a child, though Layla tells him she never really was.